 Weapon descriptions:

 Arming sword: The arming sword is a sword in the middle ground between shortsword and longsword.
-This sword is the standard militant sidearm because of it’s versatility, but it also sees use by soldiers that prefer a weapon + shield combo over a polearm.
+This sword is the standard military sidearm because of its versatility, but it also sees use by soldiers that prefer a weapon + shield combo over a polearm.

 Armor spikes: Armor spikes are weapons fixed to a target’s armor or shield.
 They can be used in two ways.
 The first use is a clumsy stabbing attack with a weapon value of 0.
 The second use is in conjunction with a grapple where armor spikes add 1 attack to any attacks made while grappling another creature.